 - Mechanical ventilation – fans and ducts bring in fresh air from outside

 By letting fresh air into your workplace, you can help manage the risk of spreading Covid-19.
-You can find out more about the Government’s full guidance on ventilation and air conditioning.

 3. Clean more often, especially surfaces that people touch a lot